TKDuff/Rust-Plotting-Tool/Notes.md

 * Is a bad solution, but is the only way possible without refactoring the code

 Seems to lag at 2 miliseconds when there is no tiering, could be to do with constant repaints with 100,000 points, like the screen lags

+Can have more statistics
+* Range
+* Using sample variance, as each bin contain a snapshot of data for entire streaming in dataset. portion of the ongoing stream
+* Coefficient of Variation
+* Range
+* For box plots, will use (mean - standard deviation) for Q1 and (mean + standard deviation) for Q3